 See an example in Using the Registration form and Custom registration form web parts.

-To enable logging in, use the same process as for the Registration form web part but place the Logon form web part on the login page.
-In the properties of the web part, you can, for example, set where the user is redirected after logging in.
+To enable signing in, use the same process as for the Registration form web part but place the Logon form web part on the sign-in page.
+In the properties of the web part, you can, for example, set where the user is redirected after signing in.

-For logging out, place the Sign out button web part on a page.
+For signing out, place the Sign out button web part on a page.

-See the sample Dancing Goat site to learn practical use of the login/logout process.
+See the sample Dancing Goat site to learn practical use of the sign-in/sign-out process.